glpaparelli/competitive-programming/notes/cp-notes.md

 **The algorithm behaves as follow:****
 1. **Base Case Handling**: If the input array `a` is empty, there are no inversions, so the function returns `0`.
 2. **Initialization**: The function initialize (all zeroes) s a Fenwick Tree `ft` with length of `max + 1`, where `max` is the maximum value in the array `a`.
-This is done to efficiently compute cumulative sums.
 3. **Counting Inversions using Fenwick Tree**:
     - For each element `e` in the input array `a`
         - compute the count of elements greater than `e` **that appear later in the array** $\diamondsuit$.
 This is done by querying the Fenwick Tree for the range sum between `(e + 1)` and `max`.
 Since the Fenwick Tree stores cumulative sums, this effectively gives the count of elements greater than `e` encountered so far.
 	        - $\diamondsuit$ say that `e` appears at position `i`: the elements that appears at position `j` with `j > i` and such that `a[j] > e` are inversions
 		        - `i < j` and `a[j] > a[i]`
-        - Increments the count of occurrences of the current element `e` in the Fenwick Tree using the `add` method.
+        - Increment by one the count of occurrences of the current element `e` in the Fenwick Tree using the `add` method.
 This step is crucial for accurately counting inversions since we need to keep track of how many times each element appears in the array.
+	        - this is because if an element appears two times in the array the inversions related to those "different" elements have an impact
     - The total count of inversions is accumulated in the variable `count`.
 4. **Returning the Result**: Finally, the function returns the total count of inversions.